Residency Program: the training program

-Held once a month.
+Held once a month, the 4th Monday of each month.
 The most recent issues of the Archives of PM&R and American Journal of PM&R are systematically reviewed, plus core and current articles brought for discussion by residents and faculty.
 Each year an introduction is given on how to read journal articles critically.

 5. Case Presentation

 Once a week some more formal clinical teaching occurs around clinical problems encountered with patients on the ward.
 The session comprises a presentation by a resident of a case currently under his/her care on the ward.
-A question and answer discussion is led by Dr. Brandstater.
+A question and answer discussion is led by the service director.

 Lectures are given weekly by faculty from other departments at Loma Linda University, PM&R Department faculty and occasionally by residents, and cover additional material on special topics of particular interest or importance not covered otherwise in the seminar series.
 Some typical series of lectures are: skeletal radiology, neuroimaging, cardiac rehabilitation, sports medicine, neuropsychology, medical administration, etc.